puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 canonical: "/pe/latest/quick_writing.html"
 ---

-Welcome to the PE 3.2 part two of the quick start guide.
+Welcome to part two of the PE 3.2 quick start guide.
 This document is a continuation of the introductory [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with PE's features.
 Follow along to learn how to:

 * Modify a module obtained from the Forge
 * Write your own Puppet module